RobMUstc/Take-Home-Challenge/README.md

 ### ML Approaches

-The target of this task was to accurately predict the grade classes of student answers in the test dataset.
+The goal of this task was to accurately predict the grade classes of student answers in the test dataset.
 As such, this was considered a classification problem.

 Multiple approaches were considered to assess the class of student answers, including a lexical approach, a semantic approach and a syntactic approach.
 Deep learning approaches were considered (after a brief review of some literature), but were left for future exploration given the time constraints of the task.